Aims of the course

 - To develop competence and confidence in a variety of practical, mathematical and problem solving skills

 - To develop an interest in further study and careers associated with Biology

 The A level Biology course has been split into eight units.
-Units 1-4 are designed to be covered in the first year of A level and also form the content of the AS course.
+Units 1-4 are designed to be covered in the first year of A level.
 Sections 5-8 are taught in the second year of study.